Jerry Yao-Chieh Hu, 胡耀傑

 Please fill out this link to schedule a chat :)

-I will be attending ICLR 2025 in Singapore from April 23 to April 28.
+I will be attending ICML 2025 in Vancouver from July 13th to July 19th.
 Let me know if you'd like to catch up!

 I study the statistical and computational foundations of large‑scale pretrained models and their real‑world applications.